How can Vagisil help me?

 Overdosing on Vagisil or any other numbing medications can be fatal.
 Do not apply too much of the medicine on your skin because the medicine will be absorbed through the skin and into the blood.
 Symptoms of overdosing include uneven heartbeats, seizure or convulsions, coma, and slowed or stopped breathing (respiratory failure).
 Always use the smallest amount of this medication needed to numb the skin or relieve pain.
 Do not use large amounts of Vagisil.

 Do not cover treated skin areas with a bandage or plastic wrap without asking your doctor.
 Do not use Vagisil topical to treat large skin areas or deep puncture wounds.
 Avoid getting this medication in your eyes.
-You must avoid eating within 1 hour after using Vagisil on your gums or inside your mouth.
-Do not use this medicine on a child younger than 1 year old.
+Do not use this medicine on a child younger than 1-year-old.

 How do I take Vagisil?